course-dprep/Airbnb-curfew-impact/README.md

 ## Repository overview

-The various files and folders in this github repository will be explained in this section.
+The various files and folders in this Github repository will be explained in this section.

 - The source ("src") folder includes the data scripts that are needed to download, clean, analyse and create the figures.
 - Want to run "src" automatically?
 That's possible!
 Open the makefile and type "make" in the command prompt.